arivolispark/blog/README.md

 # Langevin_equation
 https://en.wikipedia.org/wiki/Langevin_equation

-# Papers for Inage recognition at scale
+# Papers for Image encoders at scale
+The idea is to supply an Image as input and produce embeddings as output.

 1. An Image is worth 16x16 words:  Transformers for image recognition at scale https://arxiv.org/pdf/2010.11929

-3. DINOv2: Learning Robust Visual Features without Supervision https://arxiv.org/pdf/2304.07193
+2. DINOv2: Learning Robust Visual Features without Supervision https://arxiv.org/pdf/2304.07193